Chapter 1:

 I Want To Marry Her

-Crow lounged outside a convenience store, stretched out in the heat of the afternoon sun.
-A patch of shade gave just enough relief to keep him from melting.
-The air was thick and drowsy, steeped in asphalt, grilled street food, and the perfume of blooming trees.
+Crow lounged outside a convenience store, stretched out in the afternoon heat.
+A patch of shade offered just enough relief to keep him from melting.
+The air was thick, steeped in asphalt, grilled street food, and the perfume of blooming trees.

-Above, clouds drifted across an endless sky—lazy, unhurried, like they had nowhere better to be.
+Above, clouds drifted across the sky like they had nowhere better to be.

-He noticed the little things—the rustle of leaves, sunlight winking off passing cars, the distant hum of people that didn’t mind him.
-Even the vending machine that had rejected his coins as if it had a grudge.
+He squinted at the little things—the rustle of leaves, sun glare on passing cars, chatter from people who didn’t notice him.
+Even the vending machine that had rejected his coins like it held a grudge.

 All of it… small.
 Unimportant.
 But that was the charm.
-This kind of nothing kept him suspended in a cozy, soft limbo, where he didn’t have to feel too much.
+This kind of nothing suspended him in a cozy limbo—just quiet enough to keep his mind from spiraling too far.

 — • —